wp-plugins/youtube-video-sitemap-generator/README.txt

 == Installation ==

-1. Upload `` to the `/wp-content/plugins/` directory
+1. Upload `Youtube Video Sitemap generator` to the `/wp-content/plugins/` directory or install via the plugin repository.
-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress.

 == Screenshots ==

-1. Pick your post type from the backend administrator interface:
+1. Pick your post type from the back end administrator interface.
+2. Then either view your newly created file or manually edit where needed.

 == Upgrade Notice ==
 None yet

 == Changelog ==

+= 1.0.5 =
+* Screenshots updated
 = 1.0.5 =
 * Readme.txt edited
 = 1.0.4 =